Create a customer database. The foundation of your CRM for sales, service and compliance

 Feature Excel CRM Software

-Clarity Limited as data volume grows Customizable dashboards and views
+Clarity Limited as data volume grows Customizable dashboards & views

-Automation Only via macros, requires manual upkeep Automated workflows, reminders, follow-ups
+Automation Only with macros, high maintenance Automated workflows, reminders, follow-ups

-Data quality Error-prone, no validation Validations, required fields, duplicate checks
+Data Quality Error-prone, no validation Validations, required fields, duplicate detection

 Tip: If you are currently still working with Excel lists or isolated customer files, it is worth making the switch – with professional support, e.g. from our Zendesk QuickStart Session, this can be done quickly and securely.